sugchand/proxy-docker-client/README.md

 can reach the services to collect the data.

 The script will produce the csv report and send to the configured users.

+The script can be added to a cron job to run it specific interval.
+For eg: copy the 'cron-report-gen' to cron.daily or cron.hourly to run them in specific interval.